Hypxria/Speakify/README.md

 - Quit; to quit the program

 ## Settings
-You can change the defualt input setting by changing settings.json (instructions inside)
+You can change the default input setting by changing settings.json (instructions inside)

 #### Hint: Manual input doesn't require "Hey Spotify"